marcelhoffs/input-switcher/README.md

 Install Solaar on Linux and make sure that your keyboard and mouse are connected to channel 2, the Linux machine.
 Now open a terminal and execute the following command.
 This instructs Solaar to switch the device with the name "MX Keys" (the keyboard) to channel 1.
 So basically you command it to switch the keyboard back to Windows:

-*solaar -dd config "MX Keys" change-host 1*
+*solaar -ddd config "MX Keys" change-host 1*

 You should see your keyboard switch to channel 1 and it is connected to Windows again.
 At the end of the log you will see something like this: